table of contents

 Are itchy scalp and hair loss connected?

-Sometimes.
-It is common to experience both at the same time, so they may seem connected, but itchy scalp and hair loss can occur independently.
-Sometimes, though, both can be caused by the same underlying condition.
+The short answer is, sometimes.
+It’s common to experience both itchy scalp and hair loss at the same time, so they may seem connected, but they can occur independently.
+However, sometimes both can be caused by the same underlying condition.
 Fungal infections, like ringworm, and allergic reactions to hair care products can cause your scalp to itch and damage your follicles resulting in folliculitis (inflamed hair follicles) and leading to hair loss (Vázquez-Herrera, 2018; Rattanakaemakorn, 2019).

 In some cases, one occurs before the other.
 For example, hair loss can lead scar tissue to develop on the scalp, which can cause itchiness.
-Or, an itchy scalp can appear first.
-If you scratch your scalp too much or too hard, it can damage the hair follicles and skin, leading to hair loss, as well as bleeding and scabbing (Vazquez-Herrera, 2018; Rattanakaemakorn, 2019).
+Or, an itchy scalp can cause you to scratch your scalp too much or too hard, damaging the hair follicles and skin, leading to hair loss, as well as bleeding and scabbing (Vázquez-Herrera, 2018; Rattanakaemakorn, 2019).

 What causes itchy scalp and hair loss?